Callendar Park - Ted Finch RelaySat 20 Sept

 - That sounds complicated how will I know who is handing over to me?

 Your map will have a sticker saying who to look out for at the change over.
+There will be lots of help at the changeover.

 - If I am running for more than one team will I need lots of dibbers?